thatdevgirl/wordpress-color-palette/color-palette/readme.txt

 5. The Color Palette block in the front-end, displaying the colors as circles.

 == Changelog ==

+= 4.1.1 =
+* Tested for compatibility with Wordpress 5.8.
+* Fixed minor "invalid color" bug when Color Palette block is added to a page.

 = 4.1 =
 * Updating donation link.